FangruiLiu77/Classwork_Bme547_Spring2023/HDL.md

-#HDL
+# HDL

-high density lipoproteins
+High density lipoproteins

-HDL is often ...
+HDL is often though of as the "good" cholesterol.